How to police your boundaries without raising hackles

 So I began researching other training methods.
 (I still can’t believe that it took me that long before no longer accepting the adversarial method.
 I didn’t know any better and was still prone to defer to “experts.”)

-It’s where I first learned about the four strategies to influence behavior: positive and negative reinforcement, and positive and negative corrections.
+It’s where I first learned about the four strategies to influence behavior: positive and negative reinforcement (increasing the likelihood of behavior), and positive and negative corrections (decreasing the likelihood of behavior).
 Note that positive and negative aren’t value judgments in this, they indicate whether you’re adding or removing something from the interaction.

 From that -- and all the reading and learning I did about psychology, I concluded that if you take verbal language out of the equation, influencing behavior in humans, in any living creature with the capacity to learn from their experience (and that includes... fruit flies!), always boils down to using these four strategies.